Here are some resources to support the four stages of innovation, from invention right through to impact.

 The Evidence Repository

-This provides a portal for members to share grey literature not published anywhere else, including QI projects, evaluations, and evidence summaries, with colleagues within the NHS, Public Health, and Universities.
-The aim of the repository is to reduce unnecessary duplication and improve sharing across our health system.
-View more about the Evidence Repository here.
+Our Evidence Repository provides a portal for NHS, Public Health, and university colleagues to share grey literature not published anywhere else, including QI projects, evaluations, surveys and evidence summaries.
+Our repository reduces unnecessary duplication and improves sharing across our health system.
+Find out more and join the Evidence Repository here.

 More useful tools

 You can set yourself up for success with core skills that run through all stages and help deliver long-lasting positive impacts.